Civic Accountability Reporter

-- Develop broad range of sources on beat.
+- Develop a broad range of sources on beat.

 - Be a master of social media – both as a news-gathering tool and as a way to push the news out quickly and build our audience, as well as your own brand.

-- Understand audience metrics – which of your stories are resonating with readers and which are not?
+- Understand audience metrics – which stories are resonating with readers and which are not.
 Working with your editor, regularly mine this data for takeaways about how we can build our audience.

 - Produce basic video and photos in the field.
 Work with visuals team to add more sophisticated visuals as a fundamental story-telling tool.